Fear of Flying (album): Music and composition

 The lush title track, "Fear of Flying" is a folk-ish quasi ballad produced by Knobody and uses the idea of being afraid to fly as a metaphor for other issues.
 The Soulshock and Karlin production, "Can't Believe", and remake of Michael Jackson's "The Lady In My Life", titled "Man In My Life", are standard fare A/C broken-hearted emotional ballads, while on a romantic note, the ballad "No Tears On My Pillow" written by Mya and the song's producer Robin Thicke served as the album's fifteenth track.
-Followed by "For the First Time" a sexual surrender cut produced by Swing Mob member Daryl Pearson.
+Followed by "For the First Time": a "sexual surrender cut" produced by Swing Mob member Darryl Pearson, a key collaborator on Harrison's debut album.
 The album's closing track, an outro, "Get Over" is a spoken word "thank you" midtempo with calypso tinge.

+Marketing

-Release and promotion
+Release

 Initially set for a late 1999 release, Fear of Flying was later scheduled for a February 2000 release, before Interscope settled on an April 25, 2000, release date.
 In Germany, it was released June 19, 2000, while in the United Kingdom, the album was released on July 24, 2000.
-Interscope hoped that the album would attract both pop and R&B/hip-hop audiences, with Steve Stoute, president of black music and executive VP for Interscope-Geffen-A&M commenting that all marketing surrounding the album's release would "be paying attention to the street audiences with this album."
+Interscope hoped that the album would attract both pop and R&B/hip-hop audiences, with Steve Stoute, president of black music and executive VP for Interscope-Geffen-A&M, commenting that all marketing surrounding the album's release would "be paying attention to the street audiences with this album."
 He added, "We're also looking to build upon her previous success.
 She gained a large pop audience through 'Ghetto Supastar' and 'Take Me There.'
 She's also grown as an artist and her music reflects that."
-In early April 2000, Billboard reported that Mya was set to attend MTV's annual Spring Break special in Cancun.
-Additionally, in that same article, it mentioned that Mya was due to tape an episode of Total Request Live.
-On May 26, 2000, ABC aired their "25 Hottest Stars Under 25" special which Mya was a part of.
-In June 2000, Mya joined the Southern California leg of Nickelodeon's All That!
-Music and More Festival.
-In July 2000, Mya appeared on the show Farmclub.com; her appearance aired on July 10, 2000, on USA Network.
-In mid-2000, Mya opened for Montell Jordan on his European tour; during a Vibe interview it mentioned that she was heading to Germany to begin the tour.
-On December 6, 2000, Mya made an appearance on Live with Regis and Kelly.
+On November 7, 2000, Fear of Flying was re-released with a revised track listing which featured the single "Free" and a new track titled "Again & Again".
+The repackaged edition of the album was released on February 19, 2001, in the United Kingdom and on May 8, 2001, in Germany.
+The UK reissue contains the track "Whatever Chick", a song that would later be featured on her third studio album, Moodring (2003), appearing there in a reworked and explicit version, retitled "Whatever Bitch".

+20th anniversary

+On April 24, 2020, the singer reissued her second album Fear of Flying, an expanded edition on digital and streaming services featuring over 10 rare remixes and bonus tracks on digital streaming platforms for its 20th anniversary.
+To commemorate special occasion, the singer took over Universal Music Group's Urban Legend Instagram account to talk all things Fear of Flying.

+25th anniversary

+In 2025, the singer released a twenty-fifth anniversary edition of the album on October 31, 2025 exclusively through Complex for a two-week period ending on November 14.
+The edition features 2LP pressed on standard black vinyl, an exclusive vintage t-shirt, and a 12×12 signed lithograph.